Skip to navigation Skip to content

 Basic Amount

-Code gross monthly or annual amount as indicated on Notice of Grant or official pension statement.
+To calculate the gross annual amount: Multiply the gross monthly amount as shown on the Notice of Grant or official pension statement, x 13